It’s not that you were wrong, it’s that you were so fixed in your refusal to see that you could have been wrong – THAT’s the real issue.

 We live in a society that has taught us to believe that being wrong means being unloved – cast away, abandoned.

-The healing work we are here to do right now is to learn how to be wrong – to create an inner foundation that allows us to be human & make the mistakes we are here learn from.
+The healing work we are here to do right now is learn how to be wrong – create an inner foundation that allows us to be human & make the mistakes we are here to learn from.

-Human beings are capable of tyrannical modes of operation in order to protect the part of them that feels it is dangerous to be caught in their wrong-ness – that it could mean intrapsychic or physical annihilation.
+Human beings are capable of tyrannical modes of operation when they feel it is dangerous to be caught in their wrong-ness – that it could mean intra-psychic or physical annihilation.

 This goes for politicians and coffee baristas.

 Plain and simple, human beings will do fucked up things in the name of defending their shitty behaviour.

 So the healing work we must also do is tap into compassion for all the human beings who are wrestling with acknowledging the outcomes of their decisions – mourning the impact of their choices.
 Even if they have been tyrannical shit heads.
 Because in some way, we have been tyrannical shit heads, too.

 If you equate being wrong with being unloved you’re more willing to engage with erratic, aggressive, unloving – sometimes dangerous – modes of behaviour in order to defend your desire to refuse to witness your capacity for error.